-In 2019, Councilwoman Fowler serves as Chair of the Metro Council's Parks, and Sustainability Committee.
-She is also a member of the Budget Committee and the Government Oversight and Ethics Committee.
+In 2020, Councilwoman Fowler serves as Chair of the Metro Council's Parks, and Sustainability Committee.
+She is also a member of the Budget, and Government Oversight & Audit Committee.

 Councilwoman Fowler also serves as Chair of the Large City Council for the National League of Cities (NLC) where she helps shape federal municipal policies to better reflect the needs of large cities throughout the country.
 She has also been appointed to serve on the Federal Relations Committee within the Kentucky League of Cities (KLC).
 As a member of this committee, she will be working to maintain effective relationships with congressional delegation members and actively lobby members of the delegations within their districts.
 This is important work that the Councilwoman is honored to be a part of.